sabrina-ar/git-our-shit-together/PITCHME.md

 @box[bg-blue text-black rounded](Pull requests#Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.[Source](https://help.github.com/en/articles/about-pull-requests))

+### Pull Requests

+@ul

---> in Kombination mit Branches verwenden!
+- in Kombination mit Branches verwenden
+- "Review" Funktionalität
+-

+@ulend

 ---